crcx/retroforth/doc/RETRO-Book.md

     stack_push(1024);
     execute("interpret", memory[2]);

-The `interpret` word handles things like prefixes, so this is needed if you want to run something that needs those.
+The `interpret` word handles things like sigils, so this is needed if you want to run something that needs those.

 # Historical Papers and Notes